The best things in life always come from quality relationships with other people.

 Then, since you set it up, you have a natural excuse to just keep on walking and they won’t have the opportunity to downplay the compliment.
 If you’re delivering the compliment to remote employees or coworkers, sneak in the Positive Alacrity comment right before you sign off from a Zoom call or send the compliment in a brief voice recording.

-When it comes to timing there are two ways to deliver Positive Alacrity.
+When it comes to timing in building relationships, there are two ways to deliver Positive Alacrity.

 - Instantly and naturally: meaning you express those positive thoughts the minute they arrive.